kevaone/narwhallet/README.md

 The default ElectrumX peer, kex.keva.one, currently *does not support IPFS uploads*.

 While experimenting with alpha perform initial sych with the default peer unless running your own.
 Initial tx/ns cache building will be getting refined further to reduce calls and load to allow faster synch.

-While Narhwallet Web looks like https://keva.one it is different.
-Narhwallet Web is being rewritten to be more of an local ad-hoc experience.